takahiroaoki/learning-k8s/README.md

 ## How to use
 ### Nginx sample (WIP)
-Get index page through `localhost:8000 -> ssh tunnel -> ec2:80 -> each pod`
+Get index page through `127.0.0.1(on your machine):3000 -> ssh tunnel -> 127.0.0.1:3000(service on ec2) -> each pod`

 ```
 $ minikube start

 # Apply
-$ kubectl apply -f nginx/nginx.yml -f nginx/debug.yml
+$ kubectl apply -f nginx/deployment.yml -f nginx/service.yml
-$ kubectl port-forward service/nginx-svc 8000:80
+$ kubectl proxy --port=3000
 ```
-The port is OK only if its larger than 1023 and available on your host machine.
+The port is OK if it is larger than 1023 and available on your machine.
+Then get access to `http://127.0.0.1:3000/api/v1/namespaces/default/services/nginx-svc/proxy/`

 ### Kubernetes dashboard
 ```